-- strip_shyps thm removes any extraneous sort hypotheses that can be witnessed from the type signature. - strip_shyps_warning is like strip_shyps, but issues a warning message of any pending sort hypotheses that do not have a (syntactic) witness.
+strip_shyps thm removes any extraneous sort hypotheses that can be witnessed from the type signature.

+strip_shyps_warning is like strip_shyps, but issues a warning message of any pending sort hypotheses that do not have a (syntactic) witness.

-4.1.8 Tracing flags for unification
+3.1.7 Tracing flags for unification

+'''

-: bool ref initially false
+Unify.trace_simp : bool ref initially false

-: bool ref initially false
+Unify.trace_types : bool ref initially false

-: int ref initially 10
+Unify.trace_bound : int ref initially 10

-: int ref initially 20
+Unify.search_bound : int ref initially 20

-: : : : bool ref : bool ref : int ref : int ref
+'''